alpha-wolf-jin/restore-etcd/README.md

 # oc apply -f cronjob-etcd-bkp.yml
 ```

-**After creating CronJob, you can force the execution for validation with the command:
+**After creating CronJob, you can force the execution for validation with the command:**
 ```
-# oc create job backup-02 --from=cronjob/openshift-backup

 # oc create job backup-02 --from=cronjob/openshift-backup

 # oc get pod